MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploy-using-game-manager.md

 9. Under Regions, select the region you want to deploy the servers.
 Then specify the number of standby and maximum servers.
 10. Select **Save** to start the deployment process.
 You will be taken to the build home page.
 The build will display the **Deploying** status as show in the image below.

 In a couple minutes, your build should be in the **Deployed** state.
-This means that servers are deployed and clients can be connected to the servers.
+This means that servers are deployed and can be allocated.
+For more information on allocating game servers you can check [here](allocating-game-servers-and-configuring-vs-debugging-tools.md) whereas you can use the [MpsAllocatorSample](mps-allocator-sample.md) to experiment with server allocation.

 ### Configure region information